Los Angeles County Assessor: Corruption

 In mid-2012, Noguez took a leave of absence because of an investigation concerning influence peddling at his office, and on October 17, 2012, he was arrested and charged with 24 felonies relating to corruption.

+Assessor Jeffrey Prang's office was found liable in a March 2026 civil trial for providing tax breaks to LA Official's associates.
+Court documents show several groups and individuals, including the brother of Los Angeles County Supervisor Kathryn Barger and a member of the Glendale City Council, the Rand Corp., Apartment Owners Association of Greater Los Angeles, Luxor Properties, Priscilla Box, Paley Center, Isy, LLC, and Sweetzer, Stockton, Dryden, received special treatment.